bitovi/academy/src/typescript/2-ide-support.md

 In this section we'll learn about TypeScript configuration options to help us optimize our workflow, and look at IDEs that have great TypeScript support for building TypeScript projects.

+For the exercise, we will learn how to import and export functions between modules.

 ## Configuring TypeScript

 We're able to configure how our projects use TypeScript from selecting which files to compile to removing comments from those files.
 This is done through the creation of a ``tsconfig.json`` file.